simplect/modern-openZWave/README.md

 If you have already installed open-zwave you can copy the compiled directory to the modern-openZWave directory or you can specify the header files and the library in the src/Makefile.

 License:
 -----
+This project is a full rewrite of the MinOZW example in the OpenZWave library.
+The idea is to allow programmers to quickly implement this and use ZWave without any troubles.
+All the including files EXCEPT the Makefile, jsoncpp library and the openzwave library fall under the following license.

     Copyright (C) 2014  Merijn Testroote